List of generation II Pokémon: Scrapped Pokémon

 One of the most popular designs discovered in the beta was the Kotora evolutionary line; consisting of Kotora, Raitora and an unnamed third evolution.
 This line was given the Electric-typing and was based on tigers, with Kotora's name translating to "baby tiger" and Raitora's translating to "thunder tiger".
 It was discovered that the Kotora line had been scrapped from both the first and second generations.
 Due to its cute design, many Pokémon fans were disappointed about the Kotora line being scrapped and hoped for its return in a future Pokémon game.

-A big change from the demo were the starters.
+A big change from the demo were the starter Pokémon.
 Aside from Chikorita, both the Fire-type and Water-type starters were different species instead of the Cyndaquil and Totodile lines chosen in the final game.
 The Fire starter was initially filled by Honōguma (translated into Flambear for the English version), a bear-like Pokémon that slightly resembles Pikachu.
 Honōguma would eventually evolve into Borubeaa (Volbear in English) and Dainabea (Dynabear in English).
 The water starter was initially filled by the Kurusu (Cruz in English), a seal-like Pokémon that bears a resemblance to the seventh generation starter Popplio.
 Kurusu eventually evolves into Akua (Aqua in English) and Akueria (Aquaria in English).

 In April 2020, two more leaks were documented online, one from a demo from Space World 1999 and the other from a pre-Space World 1997 build of Gold and Silver.
 The latter leak, dubbed the Korean Index due to being discovered within a Korean backup file, featured more previously unseen scrapped designs such as Pokémon based on a koala, snow rabbits ja] (雪うさぎ), a Viking longship, as well as designs resembling early versions of later generation species Chimecho and Burmy.
 These leaks, as well as the Space World 1997 demo leak, were a part of a series of continuous data leaks known as the Nintendo Gigaleak.